-There's a limit on the total amount of benefit that working age people can get; this is called the 'benefit cap'.
+There's a limit on the total amount of benefit you can claim when you are of working age; this is known as the benefit cap.

 As of November 2016, the level of the cap is: